Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks

 \section{Experiments on Deep Image Classifiers}

-In this section we apply our method in real-world scenarios.
-We perform a multifaceted analysis with the aim to shed light on every merit of the method, the method's relation to other supervised and unsupervised direction learning approaches, and finally its utility in real-world applications.
-In the following sections we a) assess the faithfulness of the learned encoding-decoding direction pairs b) provide qualitative segmentation results obtained by utilizing our learned concept detectors c) compare with the unsupervised state-of-the-art in interpretability and influence terms d) conduct an ablation study to quantify the contribution of each proposed component e) compare with supervised direction learning with the aim to provide more insights on the interpretability and influence of the directions f) provide application use cases in which the learned direction pairs assist in providing global, local and counterfactual model explanations g) provide an example application in model correction.
+In this Section, we apply our method in real-world scenarios.
+In the following sections, we a) assess the faithfulness of the learned encoding-decoding direction pairs, b) provide qualitative segmentation results obtained by utilizing our learned concept detectors, c) compare with unsupervised baselines in interpretability and influence terms, d) conduct an ablation study to quantify the contribution of each proposed component, e) compare with supervised direction learning, aiming to provide more insights on the interpretability and influence of the directions, f) provide application use cases in which the learned direction pairs assist in providing global, local, and counterfactual model explanations, g) provide an example application in model correction.